Cracked or Chipped Tooth Repair

 Crowns can fit over a tooth that has been cracked or damaged, and it's designed to look like your tooth.
 However, if there has been any nerve damage, a root canal may be performed first to remove the infection.

-If you have a cracked or chipped tooth schedule an appointment with Advanced Dentistry of Scarsdale in Westchester today.
+If you have a cracked or chipped tooth schedule an appointment with Advanced Dentistry of Scarsdale today.
 We look forward to working with you to improve your smile!